hibri/hibri.github.io/_posts/2019-06-08-the_testing_pyramid.md

 End to end tests are an all-embracing simulation of real user scenarios.
 An over-abundance of these tests are a symptom of testing as an after thought.
 The myth is that this is where we get more value.
 E2E tests have value for very simple systems.

 As the system grows, there are more scenarios to test.
 The system grows in complexity.
 E2E tests reflect that complexity.
 The tests become increasingly fragile and take more time and effort to maintain.
-Spending this time and effort on unit tests is a better investment strategy.
+Investing this time and effort on unit tests is a better strategy.

 E2E tests depend on all of the moving parts of a complex system being in the right state.
 The dependencies have to work perfectly.
 If another team breaks a dependent service, our tests will break.
 This makes E2E tests inherently fragile.